 You can not force the villagers to breed hence you will have to wait for cupid to do his part.
 Once all these conditions are met, and villagers have done the deed, they will spawn a Baby Villager instantly.

 How Long Does It Take for Minecraft Villagers to Grow?

-One important thing to note here is that you have to be near the baby villager or the village/area they are in to make them grow.
+One important thing to note is that you must be near the baby villager or the village/area they are in to make them grow.

 If you wander far enough from the baby’s location that the area is not rendered then the baby will essentially stop existing and won’t grow up.
-You need to be within the render distance for this lifecycle to keep going.
+You must be within the render distance for this lifecycle to keep going.

-If you have enough patience then simply staying put near a baby villager’s location will make them grow up sooner than later.
+If you have enough patience, simply staying put near a baby villager’s location will make them grow up sooner.
 Not much else you can do here other than wait.

-You can even trap them so that they won’t stray away from you and simply stand near the imprisoned kid for 20 mins for the most effective grow-up time.
-(Although it sounds like child abuse and we can’t condone it!)
+You can trap them so they won’t stray away from you and simply stand near the imprisoned kid for 20 mins for the most effective grow-up time.